JAGJ10/jagj10.github.io/projects/deferred.md

 ### A Deferred Shading Engine written in C++ and OpenGL

 ![A test scene with SSAO](../images/deferred.png)
-*The Rungholt scene (6m triangles) rendered using Screen-Space Ambient Occlusion*
+*The Rungholt scene rendered with simple diffuse lighting and SSAO*

 ### Overview ###